About Richard Meyer

 My working practice involves traditional drawing and sketching with Oil pastels on silk art paper but sometimes I dive straight in with thick oil paint depending on my mood and the subject matter.
 Inspiration is very important but once I start nothing much comes in the way.

-My work is probably best described as expressionist: because for me Fine Art is a synthesis of Nature, the Real World and one's emotive reaction to it.
-I also believe that oil paintings should be about the substance of the stuff (the Painted Object) and not merely an imitation of something else (the Observed Subject).
+That sums it up pretty well but my work is best described as expressionist because for me Fine Art is a synthesis of Nature, the Real World and one's emotive reaction to it.
+I also believe that oil paintings should be about the substance (plasticity) of the stuff itself (the Painted thing or Object), and not merely an imitation of something else (the Observed Subject).